 The newspapers, realizing this, go downtone.
 If you read what appears in the modern newspaper, you will not find a high-tone preclear talking.
 What occurs?
 Murder, mayhem, all about the government.
 Lord knows what the government is, if it is not some individuals who have been put in charge of certain activities.
 That's the government, but there's no such thing called "the Government."
-There's no such thing called "the People."
-And when you get "the Government" and "the People" and murder and rape and mayhem and so forth - this is a communication line?
+There's no such thing called "the People" and murder and rape and mayhem and so forth - this is a communication line?
 No, it is not!